Peter Collins (New South Wales politician)

-Captain Peter Edward James Collins, (born 10 May 1947) was the Leader of the Opposition in the New South Wales Legislative Assembly from 4 April 1995 to 8 December 1998.
+Captain Peter Edward James Collins, (born 10 May 1947) is a former Australian politician who served as the Leader of the Opposition in the New South Wales Legislative Assembly from 4 April 1995 to 8 December 1998.
+He was a member of the Liberal party.

 Early years

 Peter Collins was born the eldest son of Ronald and Mavis Collins.
 He was educated at Marist College Kogarah, Saint Patrick's, Bathurst and Waverley College from 1960 to 1964.
 From 1965 to 1972 Collins was a student at the University of Sydney, graduating with a Bachelor of Arts and a Bachelor of Laws and residing at St John's College.
 After university, Collins went on to be a journalist and researcher for Four Corners and Monday Conference on ABC TV and was a media consultant for several major companies.

 Army and Navy Reserve

-During his university years from 1965–1972, Collins joined the Army Reserve gaining the rank of Lieutenant.
+During his university years from 1965 to 1972, Collins joined the Army Reserve gaining the rank of Lieutenant.
 In 1969 Collins qualified as a parachutist in the 1st Commando Company.
 In 1988, after being promoted to lieutenant in the Naval Reserve, he was promoted to Lieutenant-Commander, and then to Commander in 1994.
 Collins retired from the Navy in 2012 in the senior rank of captain.